yohannBernard411/Animalier/README.md

 ## Components

 Most of the front end components come from [Material Angular](https://material.angular.io/).
-The Google map display uses the Angular Google Maps (AGM) API.
+The Google map display uses the [Angular Google Maps] (https://angular-maps.com/) API.
 This display is simplified by the GPS coordinates of each photo.
-The videos are played by the youtube-player component.
+The videos are played by the [youtube-player] (https://www.npmjs.com/package/@angular/youtube-player) component.

 ## Responsive